Minda1975/Simple-i3wm-config/README.md

 I added config for fonts (in folder ~/.config/fontconfig/fonts.conf, because default fonts in Debian 9 sucks 🤧 Happy computing!😃🔬

 Also added config for vim.
-I used it with plugin manager Pathogen...
+I used it with plugin manager Pathogen.
+I use this plugins: vim-airline, vim-airline-themes, The NERDTree and nerdtree-git-plugin.

 Screen:
 ![Screenshot](screen_2.png?raw=true "Bussy")